-- Proxy Voting & Engagement Group

-responsible for overseeing the firm's ongoing approach to (and reporting on) proxy voting and engagement activity, escalating decisions to the Investment Stewardship and Sustainability Committee (ISSC) as required.

-- Sustainability Policy & Regulations Group - responsible for the identification and interpretation of relevant sustainability & disclosure policies and regulations to determine their applicability to Walter Scott.

-- Sustainability Communications & Reporting Group - the purpose of the group is to oversee the end-to-end production of all mandatory Stewardship, Sustainability & ESG disclosures, as well as any additional sustainability communications materials.

-- ESG Research Group the purpose of the group is to provide analysis, direction and support to the firm's Investment Research team on ESG issues.

-- Additional Objectives

-Portfolios Group (AOP) this group is responsible for

-reviewing and approving

-supplementary governance

-and sustainability

-assessments undertaken

-as part of the AOP process,

-in addition to monitoring

-any relevant additional

-portfolio level governance

-and sustainability

-considerations (such as

-client specific EU SFDR

-Article 8 requirements).
+- Proxy Voting & Engagement Group - responsible for overseeing the firm's ongoing approach to (and reporting on) proxy voting and engagement activity, escalating decisions to the Investment Stewardship and Sustainability Committee as required. - Sustainability Policy & Regulations Group - responsible for the identification and interpretation of relevant sustainability & disclosure policies and regulations to determine their applicability to Walter Scott. - Sustainability Communications & Reporting Group - the purpose of the group is to oversee the end-to-end production of all mandatory Stewardship, Sustainability & ESG disclosures, as well as any additional sustainability communications materials. - ESG Research Group the purpose of the group is to provide analysis, direction and support to the firm's Research team on sustainability issues, including the ongoing development of the firm's approach to understanding climate-related investment risks. - Additional Objectives Portfolios Group - this group is responsible for reviewing and approving supplementary governance and sustainability assessments undertaken as part of the Additional Objectives Portfolio Group process, in addition to monitoring any relevant additional portfolio level governance and sustainability considerations (such as client specific EU SFDR Article 8 requirements). - Sustainability Client Group this group is responsible for discussing feedback from clients and prospects for sustainability related business needs.